4 Key Areas of Manual Handling

 • Environment

 These factors have a greater role to play in minimizing the risk of manual handling.
-Lets elaborate on these factors to give you a better understanding
+Let me elaborate on these factors to give you a better understanding.

 This step requires the assessment of individual capabilities to carry out the task.
 Demanding work done by a weaker individual may result in injuries and accidents.
 Evaluate personal capabilities by age, preexisting health condition, prior injuries, level of strength, and the possession of specialized tools.

-This factor is not be taken lightly as it can make the whole process difficult.
+This factor cannot be taken lightly as it can make the whole process difficult.
 Factors like smaller space, uneven slippery ground, and poor ventilation and lighting affect the manual handling process.
 Unfavorable weather conditions also make the transit of load difficult.

 Manual Handling Training